bcdev/jpy/doc/install.rst

 * ``jpy.jpyLib`` - path to the 'jpy' Python module, namely the ``jpy.so`` (Unix) or ``jpy.pyd`` (Windows) file
 * ``jpy.jdlLib`` - path to the 'jdl' Python module, namely the ``jpy.so`` (Unix) file.
 Not used on Windows.

+Another optional parameter

+* ``jpy.debug`` - which is either ``true`` or ``false`` can be used to output extra debugging information.

-They can be passed directly to the JVM either as Java system properties or by using the single system property
+All the parameters can be passed directly to the JVM either as Java system properties or by using the single system property

 * ``jpy.config`` - which is a path to a Java properties files containing the definitions of the two parameters named above.

 Such property file is also written for each build and is found in ``build/lib-<os-platform>-<python-version>/jpyconfig.properties``.

 ========================